There continues to be some, well, not just curiosity, some confusion as well about Ted Cruz and his decision to sign up for Obamacare.

 He's not going to take any subsidy, even one that he qualifies for.

-And the reason he's not going to do that is because he doesn't want to be on the dole.
+And the reason he's not going to do that is because he doesn't want to be on a dole.

 He doesn't want to take any more of taxpayer money than he already is by signing up for Obamacare.

-I made that uh clear in the in the first part of the first hour of the program.
+I made that clear in the first part of the first hour of the program.

-And in that sense, uh, you know, he's he's avoiding uh the trap of appearing to be identical to the elites on this, who don't have a problem.
+And in that sense, he's avoiding the trap of appearing to be identical to the elites on this who don't have a problem.

-They're very happy they had an official welcoming ceremony.
+They're very happy they did an official welcoming ceremony.

-Here's the press secretary Josh Ernest this afternoon at the press briefing.
+And Ted Cruz in Obamacare at the White House, here's the press secretary, Josh Ernest, this afternoon at the press briefing.

 A reporter said, could you comment on the news that Senator Cruz is looking at obtaining health care insurance through a health care exchange under Obamacare?

-These are plans that will ensure that uh individuals are not discriminated against just because they're women.
+These are plans that will ensure that individuals are not discriminated against just because they're women.

-What are plans that will ensure that the recipients have access to free preventative services like free mammograms and free birth control?
+These are plans that will ensure that the recipients have access to free preventative services like free mammograms and free birth control.

-Oh, yes, Ted Cruz's wife is gonna need what?
+Oh, yeah, says Ted Cruz's wife is going to need what?

 Birth control pills?

-His wife is gonna discover all of these preventative services.
+His wife is going to discover all of these preventative services.

-That kind of withered on the vine, this whole this whole pre existing condition thing.
+That kind of withered on the vine, this whole pre-existing condition thing.

 This is nothing more than an agenda cheat sheet here.

-Plans will ensure people no longer discriminated against because they have a preexisting condition.
+Plans will ensure people are no longer discriminated against because they have a pre-existing condition.

 That's not discrimination.